brikteknologier/oarfish/README.md

 This is where all the AET pipeline's SNS topics should be pointed at.

+Since notifications can arrive out-of-order in case of network glitches, we ignore all messages that are not for the final transcoder job states `COMPLETED` and `ERROR`.

 Assumes it will be sent a POST with `text/plain` containing a JSON encoded object containing at least the fields: